oauth2-proxy/oauth2-proxy/README.md

-oaut2_proxy
+oauth2_proxy
 =================

-(This project was formerly known as Google Auth Proxy)
+<small>(This project was renamed from Google Auth Proxy - May 2015)</small>

-A reverse proxy that provides authentication using Providers (Google, Github, and others) to validate individual accounts, or a whole email domain.
+A reverse proxy that provides authentication using Providers (Google, Github, and others) to validate accounts by email, domain or group.

 [![Build Status](https://secure.travis-ci.org/bitly/oauth2_proxy.png?branch=master)](http://travis-ci.org/bitly/oauth2_proxy)